Moving to Work (MTW) Expansion

 The key principles for the expansion of the MTW demonstration are to: simplify, learn, and apply.

 The vision for the MTW expansion is to learn from MTW interventions in order to improve the delivery of federally assisted housing and promote self-sufficiency for low-income families across the nation.
 In order to do this, HUD will develop a program delivery model that simplifies and streamlines HUD oversight and provides flexibility to high-performing PHAs in the delivery of housing services.

 MTW Research Advisory Committee

 The Act requires HUD to establish a research advisory committee to advise the Secretary with respect to specific policy proposals and methods of research and evaluation.
 HUD received recommendations from the advisory committee on which policies to study and how to evaluate them and these are outlined in the PIH Selection Notice.

 For more information, please visit the MTW Research Advisory Committee webpage.

 In developing the framework for the MTW expansion, HUD aims to balance the deregulation desired by the industry with the need for a strong evaluative component.
 In implementing the expansion, the Department intends to provide as many of the flexibilities of the existing 39 MTW PHAs to the new MTW PHAs as possible, as long as they do not impact the evaluation of the policies to be studied within each cohort.
 HUD will learn from each cohort of MTW PHAs by testing specific policies in the areas of cost-effectiveness, self-sufficiency, and housing choice, which are the three statutory purposes of the MTW demonstration.
 These lessons learned will then inform HUD’s legislative agenda to improve program delivery for all PHAs.

-HUD’s timeline for the expansion is as follows:
+HUD’s anticipated timeline for the expansion is as follows:

 Additional cohorts of MTW PHAs will be added, based on the advice of the advisory committee, through 2020.